 When our kids have tried hitting or biting (usually sometime between 18 months – 2 years) we hold their arm and tell them, “No, you can’t hit.
 That’s not safe.
-Show me gentle!”
-I use this phrase a LOT for about 1 month and then it’s pretty much done.
+Show me gentle.”

 Stay calm when your toddler hits you

-My advice is to stay calm and just tell them what you expect.
+Try to stay calm (hard, I know!) and just tell them what you expect in a plain tone.
 Don’t shame them, or give them a huge lecture.
-But see it as a teachable moment!

 Step 2.
 Show them what to do instead of hitting.